 What Is a Chatbot?

-A chatbot is a software program that has been built to automatically engage with users by proactively responding to messages that contain specific keywords or phrases.
-Whereas live chat requires a support agent to message back-and-forth with a customer, a chatbot does not.
+A chatbot is an AI program built to automatically engage with users.
+Typically by proactively responding to messages that contain specific keywords or phrases.
+Whereas live chat requires an agent to message back-and-forth with, a chatbot does not.

-Chatbots work by following a predetermined set of rules that allow them to respond to specific commands.
-Such as asking when a business’s operating hours are.
-Another way in which chatbots work is through advanced AI such as natural learning processing (NLP) and machine learning.
-Allowing it to evolve and interact with customers in a more detailed way.
+Chatbots work by following a predetermined set of rules that help respond to specific commands.
+Like asking when a business’s operating hours are.
+Chatbots also work through advanced AI.
+Such as natural learning processing (NLP) and machine learning.
+Allowing them to evolve and interact with customers in a more detailed way.
 As well as providing customers with helpful resources, also known as contextual self-service.